arvidn/libtorrent/trunk/docs/manual.rst

 When a piece in the write cache has ``write_cache_line_size`` contiguous blocks in it, they will be flushed.
 Setting this to 1 effectively disables the write cache.

+``adjust_priority_on_disk_failure`` specifies what libtorrent should do on disk failures.
+If this is set to true, instead of pausing the torrent and setting it to an error state when it fails to write to disk, the priorities of all pieces are set to 0.
+This effectively means the client can keep seeding the parts that were already downloaded, instead of leaving the swarm because of the error.

+If a read operation fails, it will still set an error on the torrent and pause it.

 pe_settings
 ===========